mmajumdar89/Yolo-Test/README.md

 # Yolo-Test
- This project shows an application of YOLO algorithm on an image with multiple objects
+ This project shows an application of YOLO algorithm on an image with multiple objects.
+Follow the updated code